wesleydevsouza/adazzio_music_player/README.md

 🎨 Player UI Design made by: Deborah Ellen Bastos https://www.linkedin.com/in/deborah-ellen-bastos/

-Adazzio is a music palyer is a project for studies
+Adazzio music palyer is a project for studies

 Album Cover by Riot Games/Riot Music